16 artifacts in this set

-The Lincoln Futura, designed by William M. Schmidt, was a sensation at 1955 auto shows.
+The Lincoln Futura, designed by William M. Schmidt, was a sensation at auto shows in 1955.
 The concept car boasted push-button transmission controls, a 300-horsepower V-8 engine, and a double-dome canopy roof.
-Hollywood customizer George Barris bought the Futura from Ford in 1959 and, a few years later, turned it into the Batmobile for the 1966-1968 Batman television series.
+Hollywood customizer George Barris bought the Futura in 1959 and, a few years later, turned it into the Batmobile for the 1966-1968 Batman television series.

 This 1/16-scale model depicts the Packard Predicator, a concept car designed by William Schmidt and Richard Teague.
 The Packard Predictor concept was a 1956 exercise to visualize a future design direction for Packard.
 But by 1959, the Packard brand was history.